Monday, April 10, 2023

 The spelling is iffy.
 But this 1839 letter from James and Sarah Smith, captured the prairie.
 The rest of that letter is about commerce, sickness, relatives, hard work, and land prices (see Endnote 1).
 But forever, a bit of the ancient grassland lives in those words.

-Settlers did not leave us photos, or drawings, or even much prairie itself.
-But haunting, suggestive descriptions from many let us know that the writers recognized something beyond the experience of Europeans and easterners - the tallgrass prairies, savannas, and woodlands - richest natural ecosystem of the temperate world.
-But, indeed, they would understand it and see it less and less as the decades passed.
-In recent years, restoration has begun to reveal nearly-lost, ancient nature once again.
+Many settlers left us haunting, suggestive descriptions that let us know that they recognized something that was beyond the experience of Europeans and easterners - the tallgrass prairies, savannas, and woodlands - richest natural ecosystem of the temperate world.
+Today few have seen the remnants of that nearly-lost, ancient nature.

-The rest of this post shows a year at Somme Prairie Grove, a prairie-savanna-woodland ecosystem trying to recover something nearly lost from the Earth.
+But each photo captures only one moment.
+Part of the magic is that the richness unfolds and changes dramatically every day of the growing season.
+The rest of this post shows a year at Somme Prairie Grove, moment by moment.
+This prairie-savanna-woodland ecosystem is trying to recover something nearly lost from the Earth.
 (Really?
 Lost from the planet?
 See Endnote 2.)

 Now, The Post Itself